EzCryp/EzCryp/README.md

 🤔 I’m looking for help with the above Programming language

-💬 Ask me about my weather
+💬 Ask me about the weather

 📫 How to reach me: Follow me on Twitter and Instagram @Ezrock84